Sustainable employability: everything you need to know

 Why is sustainable employability important?

 Being at work is important.
 Work not only provides us with income, involves us in society.
 Work gives utility and meaning to life.
-Sustainable employability in the workplace is therefore very important.
+Promoting sustainable employability in the workplace is therefore very important.
 When employees are sustainably employable, they experience more job satisfaction, a higher degree of vitality and pay more attention to their personal development.
 It also ensures that they are less absent than employees who are not.
-This is because the engagement, sense of responsibility and commitment of sustainably employable employees is much higher.
+This is because the engagement, sense of responsibility and commitment of sustainably employable personnel is much higher.
 And the fewer employees who are absent, the more money you save.
-Durable employees are also fitter and more motivated.
+Also, sustainably employable employees are fitter and more motivated.
 As a result, they experience more job satisfaction and labor productivity increases.

 Employer benefits